 If you look at the top ten causes of death in China, you’ll see that nine out of ten Chinese dies of a metabolic disease, such as cardiovascular disease or cancer.
 Even worse, the rates of metabolic disorders in China have gone up significantly between 2007 – 2017.
 The number of deaths stemming from Hypertensive heart disease, for example, have gone up by almost 100%.

 Metabolic diseases aren’t an issue of Americans, it’s a global phenomenon that goes hand-in-hand of how humans how changed their dietary habits.

 How About People in India?
 Are They Affected By Metabolic Diseases Too?

 Unfortunately, yes!
-Six out of the top ten causes of death in India are metabolic diseases, and those rates are dramatically increasing.
+Two out of the top three causes of death in India are metabolic diseases, and those rates are dramatically increasing.
 Coincidentally, infectious diseases are on the decline.

 Just like other seeds, flaxseed has phytic acid.
 To remove these antinutrients, soak them for at least six hours.

 Nuts, including almonds and cashews, contain very high levels of lectins.
 Unfortunately, unlike cooking legumes, cooking nuts will not eliminate lectins.

 The hulls of seeds contain phytic acid.
 Since bananas are not a seed or grain, they do not contain any detectable phytic acid.

 Quinoa is considered a superfood staple.
 However, quinoa contains certain antinutrients, including saponins, phytic acid, and oxalates.

 The problematic thing about quinoa is that it’s whole and unprocessed, which makes it difficult for many people to digest.
 Quinoa contains antinutrients known as saponins.
 Like lectins, saponins can bind to the gut, resulting in holes that cause the leaky gut syndrome.
 If you have to have grains, I would stick with white rice over quinoa, if I were you.